 One strange night when I couldn't sleep,

-I tried but I failed at counting some sheep.
+I tried my hand at counting some sheep.

-I heard a noise that made me jump.
+But I heard a noise that made me jump;

 A shadow moved and caught my attention.

 when I had bolted the window.

 Then, the next thing that gave me a start,

 his telltale heart and that old black crow.

 I rubbed my eyes.
 I must be dreaming.

 "I don't mean to scare you but I thought you should know.